Demystifying Brain Tumour Segmentation Networks: Interpretability and Uncertainty Analysis: Extracting visual representations of internal concepts

 We use the Activation Maximization \citep{erhan2009visualizing} technique to iteratively find input images that highly activate a particular filter.
 These images are assumed to be a good first-order representations of the filters.
 Mathematically, activation maximization can be seen as an optimization problem:

 Where, $x^*$ is the optimized pre-image, $\Phi_{k,l}(x)$ is the activation of the $k^{th}$ filter of the $l^{th}$ layer, and $R_\theta(x)$ are the set of regularizers.

 In the case of brain-tumor segmentation, the optimized image is a 4 channel tensor.
 However, activation maximization often gives images with extreme pixel values or random repeating patterns that highly activate the filter but are not visually meaningful.
-In order to prevent this, we regularize our optimization to encourage visually meaningful images.
+In order to prevent this, we regularize our optimization to encourage robust images which show shapes and patterns that the network might be detecting.

-\subsubsection{Regularization}
+\subsection{Regularization}

 A number of regularizers have been proposed in the literature to improve the outputs of activation maximization.
 We use three regularization techniques to give robust human-understandable feature visualizations, apart from an L2 bound which is included in equation \ref{eqn_1}: